 Ah, high school…sometimes we adults look back on it through rose colored glasses with our fond memories, but today’s students will be quick to tell you that it can be very stressful and involves a lot of hard work.
-Fortunately, there are many apps that can ease the load and make studying easier than ever!
+The academic demands, the test preparation, and all of the information to memorize can make for a stressful experience.

 Here are some of the best of the best for you to consider.

 This one (and perhaps its sister apps for the other parts of the suite) is a must-have for nearly any high school student.
 Google Docs allows users to collaborate and share documents across a multitude of platforms.
 Many classrooms and teachers require assignments to be completed in Google Docs, and it’s almost a must for group projects.

 Google Docs is a powerful word processing system with all the bells and whistles you’d expect, plus the added bonus of being free and readily available.
 It converts documents from other platforms to its standard and most other systems can open the files as well.
 And students are free to work on their assignments and see their notes no matter if they are at home, school, library, coffee shop, or even on the go.
 The app is free and easy to learn, so there’s a lot to recommend it.

 Get organized and keep tabs on assignments with this handy app!
 Educational experts know that staying organized is key to academic success.
 From the dashboard, you can color-code the work, add photos to clarify the assignment (think “add a picture of the assignment sheet” or “add a photo of an example”), set reminders and more.
 Staying on top of assignments is half the battle, and this app has got you covered.